antoniogiacomelli/RK0/README.md

 **RK*0*** is a lean but feature-rich, highly deterministic Real-Time Kernel for deeply embedded solutions.

-What distinguishes _RK0_ is ts semantic-oriented design as means of achieving deterministic behaviour and making WCET analysable.
+What distinguishes _RK0_ is its semantic-oriented design as means of achieving deterministic behaviour and making WCET analysable.

-This gave birth to  features as rich  as fully priority transitive inheritance on mutexes and dual programming support paradigm (including priority-driven message-passing).
+This gave birth to  features as rich as fully priority transitive inheritance on mutexes and dual programming support paradigm (including priority-driven message-passing), on the top of a strictly disciplined scheduler-centred design.
 Its target applications are firm real-time systems.

 * [RK0 Docbook](https://antoniogiacomelli.github.io/RK0/) Service descriptions, Usage Patterns, Design Internals